Type choices :

 Any renovation or construction on a Land must be carried out in such a way as to allow the dismantling and removal of the Client's property easily.

-Subject to the approval of the Domaine, any renovation or construction must be carried out following approval of the plans and obtaining a construction or renovation permit issued by the Domaine upon payment by the Client of the non-refundable rates in force. .
+Subject to the approval of the Estate, any renovation or construction must be carried out following approval of the plans and obtaining a building or renovation permit issued by the Estate upon payment by the Client of the non-refundable rates in force.

-These permits are valid for the current season and must be displayed during the duration of the work.
+These permits are valid for the current season and must be displayed for the duration of the work.

 7.1.2.
 Plan

-Before carrying out construction, renovation or modifications, even partial, the Client must first inform himself of the applicable standards and also provide a detailed plan of the work he wishes to carry out.
+Before carrying out any construction, renovation or modifications, even partial, the Client must first find out about the applicable standards and also provide a detailed plan of the work he wishes to carry out.

-Said plan must be approved in advance by the Domaine.
-This approved plan cannot be modified without the signed agreement of the Domaine.
+The said plan must be approved in advance by the Estate.
+This plan thus approved cannot be modified without the signed agreement of the Estate.

 7.1.3.
 Applicable laws and regulations